vivekkatial/QAOA-GamBet/README.md

 ## Usage

-Here's a basic example of how to use the QAOA-Param-Server API:
+Here's a basic example of how to use the QAOA-GamBet API:

 ```python
 import requests